 4. Open the IYO.PDF with Adobe Reader and select Print.

-In addition to SCPPLENU data set, for tape orders, this document is also provided as a PDF file on the DVD shipped with the order.
 For DVD orders, this document is also provided as a PDF file on the first DVD shipped for the order.
 For Internet Delivery orders, this document is also provided as a PDF file on the Shopz download page.
 To view the PDF file, use Adobe Reader.

 You will need to go back and save your configuration from your previous SystemPac, and then you can merge it when creating the configuration for your new SystemPac order.
 This will bring forward your saved information which can be used as a starting point for specifying your configuration of your new SystemPac order.
 This can save you a lot of time!